psu-psychology/psy-511-scan-fdns-2021/docs/lectures/511-chemical-communication.md

 ### Adrenaline/Epinephrine

 - Synthesized from norepinephrine
+- Both NT and hormone
     - As NT: Released in small amounts by medulla oblongata
     - As hormone: Released by adrenal medulla
 - Binds to ($\alpha_{1,2}$, $\beta_{1,2,3}$ receptors in blood vessels, cardiac muscle, lungs, eye muscles controlling pupil dilation, liver, pancreas, etc.
 - Release enhanced by cortisol from adrenal cortex
 - Unusual in NOT being part of negative feedback system controlling its own release